hadronized/blog/Abstracting_Over_Shader_Stage.md

 The vertex stage is always the entry stage of a shader.
 It’s run for all vertices.
 We can say it has a `Vert` frequency[^frequency].
 In Ash, a vertex shader must have the following type:

-    Shader (Expr (a :. b -> V3 Float :. c))
+    Shader Vert a (V3 Float :. b)

-Let’s analyze that signature.

-`Shader a` is the type used to represent a stage. `(a :. b)` represents a tuple expression.
-Tuple expressions are used to glue types.
-We can see that a vertex shader has a type implying a function.
-It’s because it is, a function!
-It takes a tuple and returns a special tuple, `V3 Float :. c`.
+Let’s analyze that signature. `Shader f a b` represents a shader stage that consumes values of type `a` at frequency `f` and outputs values of type `b`.
+So a *vertex shader* consumes `a` and outputs `V3 Float :. c`.
+The input must represent vertex components.
+The output is split in two parts `V3 Float` and `b`. `V3 Float` represents the computed position of the processed vertex. `b`

 ## Tessellation stages